General spin models from noncollinear spin density functional theory and spin-cluster expansion: Introduction

 where the Greek indices $\alpha,\beta$ denote Cartesian components, $e_{i\alpha}$ is the $\alpha$ component of the unit vector $\hat{\vct{e}}_i$ specifying the moment direction at site $i$, and $J_{ij}^{\alpha\beta}$ is the two-body exchange interaction tensor between sites $i$ and $j$.
-This form is commonly sufficient to describe the immediate neighborhood of a locally stable magnetic state.
-However, when one seeks a unified description over a broader set of spin configurations, higher-order terms become necessary.
-For example, temperature-dependent effective two-body isotropic terms (the Heisenberg interactions)---arising from the renormalization of higher-order interactions---are essential for modeling finite-temperature magnetic energetics~\cite{Tanaka2024-di}.
-Furthermore, recent studies suggest that higher-order interactions have an important role for the stabilization of complex spin structures, such as chiral spin textures and skyrmions \cite{Mendive-Tapia2021-yg, Gutzeit2021-av, Pan2024-ny}.
+Such a lowest-order description, however, can become insufficient when one seeks a unified description over a broader set of spin configurations, in which case higher-order terms become necessary.
+For example, temperature-dependent effective two-body isotropic terms (the Heisenberg interactions)---arising from the renormalization of higher-order interactions---can be important for modeling finite-temperature magnetic energetics~\cite{Tanaka2024-di}.
+Furthermore, recent studies suggest that higher-order interactions have an important role for the stabilization of complex spin structures, such as chiral spin textures and skyrmions~\cite{Mendive-Tapia2021-yg, Gutzeit2021-av, Pan2024-ny}.
 Accordingly, the importance of establishing quantitative methods to evaluate higher-order interactions is increasingly pronounced.

 Systematically extending Eq.~(\ref{eq:lowest_order_hamiltonian}) to include higher-order terms in a Taylor-series fashion is challenging because the customary basis functions are not orthogonal.
 This lack of orthogonality leads to ill-conditioned regressions and, under crystal symmetry, introduces cumbersome constraints among model parameters.
-As a theoretically rigorous alternative, Drautz and F\"{a}hnle proposed the spin-cluster expansion (SCE) method \cite{Drautz2004-id, Drautz2005-dg}.
+As a theoretically rigorous alternative, Drautz and F\"{a}hnle proposed the spin-cluster expansion (SCE) method~\cite{Drautz2004-id, Drautz2005-dg}.
 Within SCE, the magnetic energy is a function of the unit vectors ${\hat{\vct{e}}_i}$ representing a spin direction at site $i$:

 where $J_0$ is a reference energy, $\mathcal{C}$ is the cluster index, $J_{\mathcal{C}{\vct l}{\vct m}}$ are the SCE coefficients, and $\Phi_{\mathcal{C}{\vct l}{\vct m}}$ is a basis function formed by products of spherical harmonics $Y_{lm}$,